 Laredo, TX 78041

 Office Hours: Mon. - Fri.
 8 am - 5 pm

 The Student Center is the heart of TAMIU and its students.
 Whether you stop for a meal or would like to apply for an on-campus job, the Student Center is the one-stop-shop for all students and community visitors.
-This facility houses a variety of University Departments, meeting facilities, and lounge areas.
+This facility houses a variety of University Departments, meeting facilities, including the newly renovated International Ballroom and lounge areas.
 The Student Center is designed to support the programs, special events, meetings, and conferences of the students, faculty and staff of Texas A&M International University.
 The following services are located at the Student Center:

 Aramark Food Service: